parrt/msds692/hw/pipeline.md

 </file>
 ```

-**For testing purposes, you must follow the order shown in that XML.
-The records must be in the order of the rows found in the CSV and the tag names/data must follow the columns found in the CSV.**
+**For evaluation purposes, you must follow the order shown in that XML.
+The records must be in the order of the rows found in the CSV and the order of the tag names must follow the columns found in the CSV.**

 From within the chrome browser, the real XML data from the AAPL history looks like this (although I may have added an XML viewer plug into the browser):